CronixZero/voting-helper/README.md

 The backend is based on Spring Boot and serves the Frontend in Production

 `frontend`
-The Frontend is baded on Next.JS (React) and NextUI with Lucide Icons.
+The Frontend is based on Next.JS (React) and NextUI with Lucide Icons.

 `.deployment`
 Contains everything needed to deploy the Application